lm3nitro/Projects/DNS/Pi-hole.md

 ```
 https://blocklistproject.github.io/Lists/tracking.txt
 ```
-In order to add it, go to Add File, and from there select the downloaded files and select Add:
+To add it, go to Add File, and from there select the downloaded files and select Add:

 ![Pasted image 20240602132330](https://github.com/lm3nitro/Projects/assets/55665256/266b925f-f78d-4069-8479-734e2dcb7ffb)